Remotivation teaches you how to build relationships that motivate others at all physical and mental ability levels.

 Helping and leadership relationships can result in unintended consequences or negative outcomes if a proper BALANCE is not kept between focusing on the problems of the person helped and the healthy abilities and personality of the person you are attempting to help.
 Helping and leadership relationships that are exclusively or predominantly problem based tend not to help as much as balanced relationships that focus also on health and wellness.

 When the helper and the person helped, spend all their time and energy focusing on what is wrong, the helper can become depressed or burned out and person helped/lead can become withdrawn, depressed, apathetic, unmotivated and/or discouraged.
 This can interfere with work productivity in employment and achieving the most in caregiving.
-It can also contribute to the progression of chronic disease and perpetuate dysfunctional relationships with employees.

 The person's strengths and abilities are needed in healing and recovery from illness and to cope with chronic disease and disability.
 These abilities are also needed to be productive in other areas of life.
 So helping in a manner that preserves and further develops the healthy body and mind of the person helped, is the best kind of helping relationship.